w3c/wai-media-guide/player.md

 ## Status

-This page has the infrmation that we know as of May 2019.
+This page has the information that we know as of May 2019.

-_(To submit updated information, see the "Help improve this page" box below.)_
+(To submit updated information, see the "Help improve this page" box below.)

 ## Players for Accessibility

 The following players were designed specifically for accessibility:

-* Able Player is an open-source cross-browser HTML5 media player. @@
+* **Able Player** is a free open-source HTML5 media player.
+It includes [instructions for set up](https://ableplayer.github.io/ableplayer/#setup-step-1-use-html5-doctype).

-* OzPlayer. @@
+* **OzPlayer** is a commercial media player that uses HTML5.
+It is available [free in limited situations](https://www.accessibilityoz.com/2015/02/free-ozplayer/).

 ## HTML 5 as is